* * Scheduled System Maintenance: Tuesday, August 9 starting at 5pm and overnight through 7am* *

 - Memo Clarifying Title III Consortia Requirements

-ELD Guidebook: Designing, Delivering and Evaluating Services for English Learners
+English Language Development Guidebook: Designing, Delivering and Evaluating Services for Multilingual Learners

-This guidebook provides assistance to Colorado educators, administrators and school board members in their continuing efforts to address the linguistic and educational needs of ELs by sharing information on legislated and judicially mandated policies as well as best practices and program procedures.
+This guidebook provides assistance to Colorado educators, administrators and school board members in their continuing efforts to address the linguistic and educational needs of multilingual learners by sharing information on legislated and judicially mandated policies as well as best practices and program procedures.

 U.S. Department of Education: English Learner Toolkit